chia-chang/product-case-studies/covid-automation-product.md

 - After the first release, analysts asked for a weekly view in addition to daily numbers, so the report was extended to include daily, weekly, and summary tabs.
 - When some users mentioned that certain values “felt off,” I added data quality checks, source flags, and validation rules; this reduced support questions and increased trust in the outputs.
 - Executives said that they rarely opened spreadsheets, so a lightweight dashboard layer was added for them, while keeping the Excel reports for power users who preferred that format.

+One explicit trade‑off was choosing a daily batch pipeline instead of near‑real‑time updates: it kept the system simple and reliable while still meeting users’ decision needs.
+When numbers looked wrong, we did root‑cause analysis on the pipeline rather than patching spreadsheets, and only shipped fixes once we knew exactly where the discrepancy came from.

 In other words, the roadmap was shaped by actual usage and conversations, not just by an initial requirements document.